huynhtnhut97/DeepFusion-SMAs/README.md

 ## 🗂 Contents
 - 📂 **Dataset/** – Experimental and literature data on SMA transformation temperatures.
 - 📓 **COMMAT-D-25-00345.ipynb** – Jupyter Notebook with the DeepFusion model implementation.
+- 📜 **requirements.txt** – List of Python dependencies for running the project.
 - 📜 **README.md** – This file explaining the project structure and goals.

 ## 🏗 Model Architecture